Emerging Technologies: Bowel Cancer Screening & Recurrence

 Cologuard correctly gave a negative screening result for 87 percent of the study subjects, while FIT provided accurate negative screening results for 95 percent of the study population.

 Dr. Frank Sinicrope, a professor of medicine and oncology at the Mayo Clinic said there are still 'important issues that await further research'.
 Those would include determining how best to deal with false positive results and establishing how often patients should take the DNA test to maximise its screening potential.

 Colvera™ Blood Test

 In December 2016, the CSIRO announced that a new, more accurate blood test to detect bowel cancer recurrence, known as Colvera™, has launched in the United States.
-It is hoped the new test will be available in Australia as early as 2017.
+It is hoped the new test will be available in Australia in late 2018.